Anatoli Boukreev: Controversy

 According to Krakauer, Boukreev's "refusal or inability to play the role of a conventional guide" caused dissension between him and Scott Fischer (who later died while returning from the summit).
 On the way to the summit, Fischer had directed Boukreev to bring up the rear of the group and keep an eye on everybody, but he instead remained at Base Camp and followed the group some five hours later.
 When a client named Dale Kruse fell ill, Boukreev was nowhere to be found, forcing Fischer to descend from Camp II to Kruse and help him back to Base Camp.
 According to Krakauer, Fischer encountered Boukreev at the Khumbu Icefall and "harshly reprimanded the guide for shirking his responsibilities".
 Back at Base Camp, Fischer called his Seattle business partner Karen Dickinson and publicist Jane Bromet to complain about Boukreev's actions before resuming his ascent.
+This, however, is disputed in The Climb, which points out that Fischer's dissatisfaction with Boukreev was about Boukreev's inability to keep rich clients pleased, and not about Boukreev's climbing performance.

 Before returning to the U.S. after the events on Everest in 1996, Boukreev climbed the 8,516 m Lhotse, which is in proximity to Everest.
 He decided on a solo ascent because he hoped that in the process of climbing it he might find some inner clarity to what had just transpired on Everest.

 In 1997 Anatoli Boukreev was awarded the David A. Sowles Memorial Award by the American Alpine Club.
 The award recognizes people "who have distinguished themselves, with unselfish devotion at personal risk or sacrifice of a major objective, in going to the assistance of fellow climbers imperiled in the mountains.
 It is dedicated to the memory of David A. Sowles."
 It was presented to him by Jim Wickwire, the first American to summit K2.
 The award is the American Alpine Club's highest award for valor in recognition of his role in rescuing climbers in the 1996 Everest disaster.